A guide to increase online sales of your sportswear brand

 Consumers have become savvier regarding sourcing products at the best possible price and many used retailers to touch and feel before they then googled the product to obtain the best possible price.
 These same consumers have also become much more aware of brand values and spend time researching their favourite brands at their leisure, something they couldn’t do before brands started to represent themselves online.

-With the demise of wholesale, many brands believe the future is DTC, and it is, however it’s not as simple as creating a website, sitting back and watch the orders flow in.
+With the demise of wholesale, many brands believe the future is DTC, and it is, however it’s not as simple as creating a website, sitting back and watching the orders flow in.
 Below are some key mistakes many brands make when trying to sell DTC.

 Poor USP and Brand Value